 The Australian Greens Victoria Rural and Regional Policy should be read in conjunction with our other state and federal policies; this policy draws attention to specific issues of importance in rural and regional Victoria across a range of policy areas under Victorian state jurisdiction.

-1. The sustainability, productivity and resilience of rural and regional areas are vital to Victoria’s economic and social prosperity.
+- The vitality, sustainability, productivity and resilience of rural and regional communities and environs are vital to a socially cohesive and economically prosperous Victoria.

 2. The localised provision of goods and services offers social and economic benefits for rural and regional communities.

 3. The rapid transition to a low-carbon economy is required to limit and mitigate the impacts of human-induced climate change.
 Rural and regional Victoria is positioned to meet an increasing demand for renewable energy, for environmentally sustainable products and services, and for carbon sequestration.

 4. The health and biodiversity of all ecosystems in rural and regional Victoria are essential to our collective future, and these ecosystems must be protected, and regenerated where they have been degraded.

 5. Aboriginal peoples cared for and lived sustainably on the land throughout Victoria for tens of thousands of years.
 Justice, reconciliation and self-determination for Aboriginal communities is an essential part of rural and regional development.